Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

     </dependency>
 ```

-And then if you are using RestTemplate use the code below as a starting
+Then if you are using RestTemplate use the code below as a starting
 point:

 ```java